Store and reuse values using variables

 You need Editor access to an environment or collection to add variables to it.

 Use double curly braces to reference a variable that doesn't exist or isn't available from the element.
-Hover over the reference to the variable and select Enter value, then enter a current value if you haven't already.
+Hover over the reference to the variable, select Enter value, then enter a current value if you haven't already.
 Select the Add to dropdown list, then select the scope you'd like to add the variable to.
 You can also choose to add it as a vault secret in your Postman Vault.

 To add it as a vault secret in your Postman Vault, first open your Postman Vault.